syncfusion-content/javascript-docs/js/Chart/Appearance.md

 {% include image.html url="/js/Chart/Appearance_images/Appearance_img7.png" Caption="Add background color to chart area"%}

-### Customizing chart area grid bands
+### Customize chart area grid bands

-You can provide different color for alternate grid rows and columns formed by the grid lines in the chart area by using the [alternateGridBand](../api/ejchart#members:primaryxaxis-alternategridband) property of axis.
+You can provide different color for alternate grid rows and columns formed by the grid lines in the chart area by using the [alternateGridBand](../api/ejchart#members:primaryxaxis-alternategridband) property of the axis.
 The properties [odd](../api/ejchart#members:primaryxaxis-alternategridband-odd) and [even](../api/ejchart#members:primaryxaxis-alternategridband-even) are used to customize the grid bands at odd and even positions respectively.

 {% highlight js %}